Best earplugs for concerts

 Eargasm High Fidelity Earplugs

-What you need to know: The perfect choice for people who need excellent clarity as these earplugs reduce sound without muffling it.
+What you need to know: This is the perfect choice for people who need excellent clarity, since these earplugs reduce sound without muffling it.

-What you’ll love: It uses soft, comfortable silicone, comes with two tip sizes, has a pull tab that allows easy removal and comes with a handy case that fits on a keychain.
+What you’ll love: They use soft, comfortable silicone, come with two tip sizes, have a pull tab that allows easy removal and include a handy case that fits on a keychain.

-What you should consider: Not the best value for money.
+What you should consider: They’re expensive.

 Where to buy: Sold by Amazon